 Sue and Frank met at a party on July 3rd, 1977 when they were invited to an early July 4th Party at the home of a couple, the wife who worked with Sue, and the husband who Frank knew from WCWP.
 They later found out that it was an “arranged party”, the purpose of which was to get the two of them together.
 It worked!!
 It was love at first sight, and indeed on their first date, they went to dinner at a Chinese Restaurant, and Frank’s fortune cookie said, “You will marry your present lover, and be happy.”
 They did just that on September 29, 1979, at the Interfaith Chapel at C.W.
 Post College and have indeed been very happy!

-They are the parents of three great kids, and the Grandparents of two little wonders, and now that they are both retired, looking forward to their next chapter in life and some incredible adventures!!
+They are the parents of three great kids, and the Grandparents of three little wonders, and now that they are both retired, looking forward to their next chapter in life and some incredible adventures!!